openhab/org.openhab.binding.zwave/doc/enerwave/zwnbpc_0_0.md

 ## Overview

-This sensor acts as a security device by detecting changes in infrared  radiation levels. when some body moves within or across the detection of coverage, one triggering signal will be transmitted to associated Z-Wave devices
+<p&gtThis sensor acts as a security device by detecting changes in infrared  radiation levels. when some body moves within or across the detection of coverage, one triggering signal will be transmitted to associated Z-Wave devices</p&gt

 ### Inclusion Information

-Press and release the program button
+<p&gtPress and release the program button</p&gt

 ### Exclusion Information

-Press and release the program button
+<p&gtPress and release the program button</p&gt

 ### Wakeup Information